goradd/got/README.md

 	- o: The output directory.
 If not specified, files will be output at the same location as the corresponding template.
 	- t fileType: If set, will process all files in the current directory with this suffix.
 If not set, you must specify the files at the end of the command line.
 	- i: Run `goimports` on the output files, rather than `go fmt`
-	- I directories and/or files:  A list of semicolon separated directories and/or files.
+	- I directories and/or files:  A list of directories and/or files.
 If a directory, it is used as the search path for include files.
 If a file, it is automatically added to the front of every file that is processed.
 Directories are searched in the order specified and first matching file will be used.
 It will always look in the current directory last unless the current directory is specified in the list in another location.
 Relative paths must start with a dot (.) or double-dot (..).
-		Absolute paths must start with a forward slash (/).
+	- d directory: When using the -t option, will specify a directory to search.

-When running on go 1.11, if the output directory or an include path starts with a module path, the actual disk location will be substituted.
+When running on go 1.11, if a path described above starts with a module path, the actual disk location will be substituted.
 On Go 1.10 or lower, a path will be compared against all import paths.
 Since the import paths depend on the directory where this is run, it is important to make sure the current working directory is the same as the application source you want to inspect.